-Please make excavators and contractors aware that they need to make a locate request by following the steps listed below.
+Please make coworkers aware that they need to make a locate request by following the steps listed below.

 One-Call requirements

 At least two to three business days before your project-any time you are disturbing the soil (depending on provincial law)-visit clickbeforeyoudig.com or call your local One-Call centre.